 Secretariat was a North American horse that shot to fame in the early 1970s.
 He was a born racer, having come from some of the finest purebred stock available in the United States, and spent a number of years creating a number of new records.

 Secretariat has become such a well-known household name that he’s been featured in just about every type of media available.
-From film, games, and even something more obscure like online Roulette NZ, the Thoroughbred will always remain a name to be remembered.
+From film, games, and even something more obscure like online Roulette, the Thoroughbred will always remain a name to be remembered.

 His Early Years

 Christopher Chenery was the breeder who officially bred Secretariat, and it was done at Meadow Stud.
 Christopher has taken ill during the period, so his daughter, Penny Chenery arranged the actual breeding.
 Secretariat was sired by Bold Ruler, and the dam was Somethingroyal, daughter of famous Princequillo.

 At the time, Bold Ruler was the leading sire in the United States for about a decade, starting in 1963 and ending in 1973.
 After his many successes, Bold Ruler retired to a stud, Claiborne Farm, and from there he was bred with a number of mares.

 This is when Chenery would send their two mares to be bred with Bold Ruler, Somethingroyal and Hasty Matelda.
 She would send Somethingroyal again the following year, and this is the pairing where Secretariat was conceived.
 He was born in 1970 on March 30th at Meadow stud, situated in Caroline County, Virginia.